Lazerbeak12345/pixelmanipulator/README.md

 Right now, PixelManipulator has no idea what canvas it has to work with, so we need to tell it just that.
-To do this, insert the folloCall for a single frame
+To do this, insert the following line of JavaScript code into the labeled
 location:

-    //Get the canvas elementCall for a single frame var canvas=document.getECall for a single frame
+    //Get the canvas element
+    var canvas=document.getElementById("myCanvas");
-    //Tell PixelManipulator Call for a single frame p.canvasPrep({
+    //Tell PixelManipulator to use it
+    p.canvasPrep({
         canvas:canvas,
     });